dhis2/training-docs/content/android/tg_vizdateentry.md

 ## Preparations

 Go through the Live demo step by step guide a few times before doing the actual demo for participants.
-Make sure your user account is same or similar to the participants’ training accounts so that you don’t show more features, dimension options or forms than what they can see when doing the exercises.
+Make sure your user account is same or similar to the participants training accounts so that you don’t show more features, dimension options or forms than what they can see when doing the exercises.
 Make sure the resolution on projector is OK for zooming

 Create an account with the same level of access as the users you are demonstrating to (ie. if they can only search and enter within one facility, have your user have the same authority).
 If it is the procedure to enter this data from a paper form, it will be useful to have a copy of the form they would normally use as reference filled in.
 This can just be a form that you have filled in yourself for example.
 If they are entering data in real-time, then this is not required but you should prepare the details of an example case that you can follow in your examples.